RobertsFerreira/config-powershell/README.md

 # Install **OhMyPosh**:
- For install **OhMyPosh** in powershell use this command:
+ To the install **OhMyPosh** in powershell, use this command:
  ```powershell
  Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-Expression ((New-Object System.Net.WebClient).DownloadString(‘https://ohmyposh.dev/install.ps1’))
 ```

 # Configure Fonts:
-For install font run this command in powershell and select the `FiraCode Nerd Font`
+To the install the font, run this command in powershell and select the `FiraCode Nerd Font`

 ```powershell
 oh-my-posh font install
 ```

-In json settings added the font
+In the json settings add the font

 ```json
 {